d-bl/GroundForge-help/docs/Nets/index.md

 The page has two sections: stitches and diagrams.

-The stitches section has:
+The stitches section has (in another order):
+* A table with mirrored versions of a stitch.
+The dashed lines are mirrors.
 * An input box where you can define a stitch from scratch or modify a stitch selected from the gallery.
+  When changed, even while typing, the diagrams are cleared and the table is updated.
+  Lowercase or uppercase is irrelevant.
+Characters other than _clrt_ are ignored.
-* A gallery with twelve arbitrary examples of stitches.
+* A gallery with arbitrary examples of stitches.
-  Scroll if you see less.
+  Scroll if you see less than twelve.
 The links put the stitch in the input box.
 * Flip buttons to mirror the stitch in the input box.
-* A table with mirrored versions of the stitch in the input box.
-* A wand that updates the table and clears the diagrams.
+This will move stitches around in the table.

 The wands in the diagrams section generate the thread diagrams.
-It may take some seconds until something happens.
+It may take a moment until something happens.
 Please wait.
 The diagrams are divided into groups, generating all at once could choke your browser.
 Please wait for the animation to complete before clicking another wand.